CIA activities in Afghanistan: 1996

-The U.S. originally sought to work with the Taliban as a legitimate Afghan political faction.
+In 1996, the geopolitical landscape surrounding Afghanistan and its militant factions was a complex tapestry of shifting alliances and power plays.
+Originally, the United States wanted to work with the Taliban as a legitimate political force within Afghanistan.
+This approach was part of broader efforts to stabilize the region and counter the influence of rival factions.

+During this time, the Inter-Services Intelligence (ISI) of Pakistan was actively supporting various militant groups, including the Harakat ul-Ansar (HUA), a Kashmiri outfit.
 In August 1996, the ISI was providing between $30,000–$60,000 per month to the militant Kashmiri group Harakat ul-Ansar (HUA).
-This group was also reaching out for money from bin Laden.
-Bin Laden had returned to Afghanistan earlier in the year after being expelled from Sudan by President Omar al-Bashir under heavy U.S. pressure, initially settling in Jalalabad, which was then controlled by former mujahideen whom bin Laden knew from the 1980s—not by the Taliban.
-Jalalabad fell to the Taliban in August, shortly before the Taliban evicted Massoud from Kabul, and bin Laden subsequently moved to Kandahar, where (despite Taliban obfuscations to the effect that bin Laden was merely "a guest of the previous regime") he seems to have established a close relationship with Mullah Omar, who repeatedly praised bin Laden as a hero to Muslims (including in a private September 1998 meeting with Saudi intelligence chief Turki bin Faisal Al Saud, which damaged Afghanistan–Saudi Arabia relations).
+This group was also reaching out for money from bin Laden. bin Laden had returned to Afghanistan earlier in the year after being expelled from Sudan by President Omar al-Bashir under heavy U.S. pressure, initially settling in Jalalabad, which was then controlled by former mujahideen whom bin Laden knew from the 1980s—not by the Taliban.
+Jalalabad fell to the Taliban in August, shortly before the Taliban evicted Massoud from Kabul, and Bin Laden subsequently moved to Kandahar, where (despite Taliban obfuscations to the effect that bin Laden was merely "a guest of the previous regime") he seems to have established a close relationship with Mullah Omar, who repeatedly praised bin Laden as a hero to Muslims (including in a private September 1998 meeting with Saudi intelligence chief Turki bin Faisal Al Saud, which damaged Afghanistan–Saudi Arabia relations).
+Despite Taliban attempts to downplay bin Laden's significance as merely a guest, the reality was that bin Laden's influence grew within Taliban circles.
 The Taliban granted bin Laden and his followers access to the Tarnak Farm complex and to old, U.S.-built apartments located near Kandahar International Airport.
-The U.S. became increasingly concerned with the relationship between Pakistan and the Taliban.
+As the Taliban solidified its control and its association with figures like bin Laden, concerns escalated within the United States about Pakistan's support for the Taliban.
 Pakistan supported the Taliban in different ways and Pakistani officials considered themselves to be in control of the group, but history has shown that the Taliban pursued its own interests rather than acting as a proxy for external forces.
 Pakistani support of the Taliban led to tensions with the U.S., as the Taliban became a more extreme and direct threat to the United States, its citizens, and its foreign dignitaries.